PULL YAHOO JSON HISTORICAL STOCK DATA INTO EXCEL

 Pull stock prices into Excel–near real time, 1min res, Yahoo JSON

-You can download the latest version of this spreadsheet by clicking below.
+You can download the latest version of this spreadsheet (now called HistoricalPrices) by clicking below.
 You will need to "Enable Editing" and "Enable Content" to run it.
 The spreadsheet is completely unlocked.
 (Requires Excel and Windows)

 How it works